Cameron Mathison’s Cancer-Free, Soap Veteran Shares Fantastic Health Update

 “Beauties.
 Love you both so much,” detailed Melissa Claire Egan, another GH and AMC alum who is back with Young and Restless these days.

-Fans are thrilled to see the All My Children actor looking so great and they are happy to hear that Cameron Mathison’s cancer-free now.
+Fans are thrilled to see the All My Children actor looking so great, and they are happy to hear that Cameron Mathison’s cancer-free now.
 Everybody will be watching for additional updates and hope that there’s nothing but more good news on the way.